Imperial Cusco and Machu Picchu

 Designed for those who may be short on time, but who nevertheless want to capture the essence of the Inca empire with visits to Cusco, the Sacred Valley in general, and the Lost City of the Inca.
 The tour begins with a traditional visit to Cusco and its surroundings.
 We take in two Inca fortresses, those of Pisaq and Ollantaytambo, as well as the ever-mystical Machu Picchu and Huayna Picchu.
 The tour isn’t strictly traditional, though.
 We visit the fascinating and photogenic agronomical laboratory of the Incas in Moray, as well as the Inca Salinas in Maras.
 Also included, a visit to the archaeological ruins located in Chinchero.

-The Inca Trail – 4 Days – 3 Nights
+The flight of the condor – 3 Days – 2 Nights

 Arequipa, the second-largest city in Peru, is sophisticated in its own way.
 A predominant, cream-coloured stone dominates construction in the city.
 Its cuisine is fresh and original - and whets the appetite.
 Here, at 2,400 meters above sea level, one finds exceedingly talented weavers working wonders with Peru’s long-standing, traditional fiber: alpaca.
 In this world, the world of the Andes, time seems to stand still.
 And many people are surprised to learn that the world’s second-deepest canyon, the Colca, is located nearby.
 Surrounding communities - Chivay, Cabanaconde, and Yanque - demonstrate to tourists how life can be lived at such high altitudes.
 Exceedingly high mountains, sacred mountains (!), sweeping panoramic views, and the flights of soaring Andean condors will entice you, delight you, and welcome you to southern Peru.